coderefinery/git-intro/index.md

 several small steps until we get to branching, merging, and conflict resolution.

+Investigating a past commit and going back in time are also introduced.
+Great emphasis is made about the importance of not changing history of shared repositories, when there is a need to undo commits.

 Then, we see a little bit about sharing repositories online, how to effectively dig into the history of a project, and a few other random points before we conclude.